 First, IF appears to regulate hormones.
 “When you don’t eat, certain hormones, like insulin, go down and certain hormones, like cortisol, go up,” says Jason Fung, MD, author of The Obesity Code.

 The body exists in two states, he explains.
 The first is the “fed state,” where insulin is high, helping to facilitate the storage of caloric energy.
 The second is the “fasted state,” where insulin is off duty and levels are low.
 Lower insulin levels and better insulin signaling may produce weight loss and improved body composition.

 On the flip side, chronically high insulin is associated with type 2 diabetes, cancer, cardiovascular disease, and cognitive decline.
-(Fasting is a form of healthy stress that can increase cortisol production, which may be problematic for those with adrenal issues: see “Who Shouldn’t Fast” on page 57.)
+(Fasting is a form of healthy stress that can increase cortisol production, which may be problematic for those with adrenal issues: see “Who Shouldn’t Fast” below.)

 Fasting also boosts mitochondria, the furnaces in our cells that burn fuel for energy.
 Fasting seems to help feed them by increasing mitochondrial respiration.
 This improves their efficiency — and their ability to reproduce — which increases energy and metabolism.
 Lackluster mitochondria may contribute to conditions like metabolic syndrome, cardiovascular disease, cancer, and neurodegenerative disorders.

 IF may also slow some of the effects of aging.
 “If you can enter a fasting state, you can protect the length of telomeres, which means your cells can live longer and be healthier,” says Blum.